FarisHaziq02/Mini-Netflix/README.md

 # Mini-Netflix
-This is my mini project to create netflix using only html
+This is my mini project to create netflix landing page using only html